wp-cli/handbook/repository-management.md

 WP-CLI releases are scheduled and communicated well in advance by the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).

-When the release is ready, it is being prepared and executed according to the [release checklist](release-checklist.md) by one of the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).
+When the release is ready, it is prepared and executed according to the [release checklist](release-checklist.md) by one of the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).

 ### Package Releases